pramnora/bash/language/search/grep/01/README.md

 then, the search works without any errors appearing inside of the output.

 #### VERSION II

+In this version, I've saved the 'bash' commands into a text file called: webpage1.sh; which I can then run.

 ![grep: v2/webpage1.html/source code](pictures/110726-2135-v2-webpage1-sc.png "grep: v2/webpage1.html/source code")